WELLFLEET MODERN HOUSE - WELLFLEET, MASSACHUSETTS

 COMFORT YEAR-ROUND.
 The home is super-insulated and air-tight, with mechanical ventilation to provide continuous fresh air from the outside.
 High performance triple-paned windows complement the building enclosure and maximize passive solar gain while ensuring a warm, draft-free winter, even when sitting close to the glass.
 A properly sized air source heat pump offers efficient heating & cooling, and includes a carefully designed the duct distribution system to provide even comfort throughout the house.
 The super-insulated envelope allows us to significantly reduce the equipment capacity, duct size, and airflow quantities, while maintaining unparalleled thermal comfort.

 ENERGY EFFICIENT.
 The building’s shell and mechanical systems play instrumental roles in the home’s exceptional performance.
 The building enclosure reduces the most significant energy glutton: heating.
 Continuous super-insulation, thorough air sealing, triple-pane windows, and passive solar gain work together to yield a miniscule heating load.
 All active energy consumers are extremely efficient: an air source heat pump for heating and cooling, a heat pump hot water heater, LED lighting, energy recovery ventilation (ERV), and high efficiency appliances.
-The result is a home that uses 70% less energy than a similar new home built to code requirements.
+Lastly, a solar electric system on the roof offsets a majority of the annual energy consumption.
+The result is a home that uses 89% less energy than a similar new home built to code requirements.

 OVERALL.
 The home embodies the owners’ goals and values while comprehensively enabling thermal comfort, energy efficiency, a vacation respite, and supplementary income.

 Square Footage: 1,800